voelzmo/codex/implementation/proto-BOSH/vault.md

 ### <a name="toc2"></a> Merge template files together

     Next we use the tool called `spruce` to merge the `genesis` template together into a single manifest that BOSH will use to deploy Vault.

     This process is an iterative process of beginning in the `environment` folder where the `Makefile` exists.
 Run the command `make manifest` to attempt to generate the deployment manifest then pay attention to the resulting output.

+    Once this process is complete running `make manifest` will exit `0` and have generated a manifest file that can be used to deploy Vault.

-1. Run the `make manifest` command and determine what needs to be configured.
+1. Run the `make manifest` command.

     <pre class="terminal">
     cd ~/codex/vault-deployments/aws/prod
     make manifest
     </pre>

+    This will either build a manifest file for you or it will tell you what you need to fix before it can build a working manifest.

     ![make_manifest_example](/images/make_manifest_example.png)

+1. Read and understand the errors.

     A recommended method to iterate through these errors is to take the first message, open a new connection at the top of the deployment and look for what the error is referencing.

-    Using the first error:
+    Use the first error:

     ```
     $.compilation.cloud_properties.availability_zone: Define the z1 AWS availability zone